daostack/DAOstack-Hackers-Kit/docs/migration.md

-[Migration](https://github.com/daostack/migration) package is useful for handling the migrations of DAOstack contracts and DAOs.
-You can use this tool to migrate DAOstack base contracts and DAOstack DAOs in production, test or developer mode
+[Migration](https://github.com/daostack/migration) package is useful for handling the deployment of contracts in DAOstack ecosystem.
+You can use this tool to migrate DAOstack base contracts, new DAOstack DAOs along with custom new schemes and stand alone contracts in production, test or developer mode